Healthcare in England: Experiences, perceptions and reporting of the NHS

 Although the NHS has a high level of popular public support within the country, the national press is often highly critical of it and this may have affected perceptions of the service within the country as a whole and outside.
 An independent survey conducted in 2004 found that users of the NHS often expressed very high levels of satisfaction about their personal experience of the medical services they received.
 Of hospital inpatients, 92% said they were satisfied with their treatment; 87% of GP users were satisfied with their GP, 87% of hospital outpatients were satisfied with the service they received, and 70% of Accident and Emergency department users reported being satisfied.

 When asked whether they agreed with the question "My local NHS is providing me with a good service" 67% of those surveyed agreed with it, and 51% agreed with the statement "The NHS is providing a good service.
 The reason for this disparity between personal experience and overall perceptions is clear.
-The wait times for specialty service are rising.
+The wait times for speciality service are rising.
 The survey also showed that net satisfaction with NHS services (the number reporting satisfied less those reporting dissatisfied) was generally higher amongst NHS services users than for all respondents (users as well as non-users).
 Where more people had no recent experience of that service, the difference in net positive perception reported by users compared to non-users was more likely to diverge.